fetter-io/fetter-rs/README.md

 ### 2.0.0

-The `audit` comand now features a `--cvss` flag to filter results be CVSS score.
+The `audit` command now features a `--cvss` flag to filter results be CVSS score.

 The `audit` command now displays CVSS score, severity, and vector.